rust-lang/rfcs/text/0000-imply-option.md

         None
     }
 ```
-The outcome of this addition will reduce repeated code which introduces bugs during refactoring and present the thought process of the programmer in a clearer fasion through their code.
+The outcome of this addition will reduce repeated code which introduces bugs during refactoring and present the thought process of the programmer in a clearer fashion through their code.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-The `Option` type is extremely useful when your code may or may not yield a return value.
+The `Option` type is useful when your code may or may not yield a return value.
 Such code may looks similar to this:
 ```
     let x = 0;